 A classic street vendor snack in Japan, Taiyaki is a warm, fish-shaped cake with sweet red bean filling.
-This waffle-like Japanese treat is very popular at street fairs and festivals.
-In this recipe, I’ll show you how you can make fresh, hot Taiyaki at home.
+This waffle-like Japanese treat is very popular at street fairs and summer festivals.
+In this recipe, I’ll show you how you can make fresh, hot taiyaki at home.

-What I miss most about Japanese summertime is the astonishing array of Japanese street foods offered by vendors at hundreds of festivals (matsuri) that take place across the country this time of year.
-There is endless of good eats to indulge in, but one of the must-try is the fish-shaped waffle-like snack called Taiyaki (鯛焼き).
+What I miss most about summertime in Japan is the astonishing array of Japanese street foods offered by vendors at the hundreds of festivals (matsuri) that take place across the country.
+The choices are endless!
+Hands down, one of the must-try street snacks is taiyaki (鯛焼き).

-Typically filled with sweet red bean paste, taiyaki are the stuff of childhood dreams!
-Just the thought of taiyaki would bring an intense craving and smile to my face!
+Fish-shaped, waffle-like taiyaki filled with sweet red bean paste is the stuff of my childhood dreams!
+Just the thought of fresh, warm taiyaki brings an intense craving and smile to my face.
+With the right pan, it’s easy to make taiyaki at home, too!

 Table of Contents